Bira/octopus-carnival/_drafts/wir-mm3-4e-frog.md

 ## The Lore

 Real-world frogs are usually quite useful creatures.
-They're harmless to humans and eat disease-spreading insects.
+Most species are harmless to humans and eat disease-spreading insects.
 Some consider them cute and, if nothing else, they can be tasty when properly prepared.

 In typical D&D fashion, this book calls such creatures "pests" because they're not fuzzy wabbits.
 And then it moves on to focus on monstrous frogs, who are big